vikashnin/Election_Analysis/README.md

 * Diana DeGette won the election.
 Her vote count was 272,892.
 It was 73.8% of the total votes.

 ## Election Audit Summary
-This script that we have created can be used for a variety of election data.
-It can be used for any county that was looking to generate the vote count.
+This script can be used to audit other congressional districts and local elections.
+If we had more data on the voting methods we could write a script to determine which voting method was used the most.
+We can also pick a district with more than 3 counties and the script would still run.